Matrix Product States for Modulated Symmetries: SPT, LSM, and Beyond

 with real couplings $J_1,J_2,J_3$.
 By the above analysis, this model cannot realize a unique gapped symmetric ground state.
 In particular, when $J_2=J_3=0$ and $J_1>0$, the model has two product-state ground states with $X_j=1$ and $X_j=i$, respectively, and thus spontaneously breaks the $\mathcal{U}_c$ symmetry.
 When $J_1=J_2=0$, the model also preserves the additional symmetry $\bigotimes_j Z_j$.
 In that limit, gaplessness is also enforced by the exponential LSM theorem of the first class, with $a=-1,\ b=1$ and $n=1$.

-\textit{Conclusion and discussion --} In this work, we developed an MPS framework for one-dimensional systems with modulated symmetries.
+\newsec{Conclusion and discussion} In this work, we developed an MPS framework for one-dimensional systems with modulated symmetries.
 Our main result is a generalized symmetry push-through condition: for an injective translationally invariant MPS, a modulated symmetry acting on the physical leg is absorbed into site-dependent unitaries on the virtual bonds.
 This extends the standard MPS description of global symmetries to the modulated setting and can be applied to SPT classification and LSM-type constraints.
 We illustrated the framework with exponential symmetries, mixed charge-exponential symmetries, and a non-Abelian example with partially modulated dihedral symmetry, recovering known SPT classifications, constructing explicit symmetric MPS representatives, and deriving lattice models with the predicted LSM obstructions.

 Several important directions remain open.
 On the conceptual side, it would be valuable to extend the present framework beyond injective MPS to non-injective tensors, which can describe symmetry-breaking phases and other interesting long-range-entangled states with modulated symmetries.
-It is also natural to ask how the virtual bond data identified here manifest at boundaries of a open chain, and whether modulated SPT phases show any interesting feature on an open chain with varying system sizes.
-On the symmetry side, extending the formalism to continuous\cite{hu2024quantumbreakdownmodellattice,hu2025quantumbreakdowncondensatedisorderfree} and more general non-Abelian modulated symmetries would substantially broaden its scope.
+On the symmetry side, extending the formalism to continuous \cite{hu2024quantumbreakdownmodellattice,hu2025quantumbreakdowncondensatedisorderfree} and more general non-Abelian modulated symmetries would substantially broaden its scope.
 Finally, it would be particularly interesting to develop fermionic and higher-dimensional generalizations, for example by formulating analogous structures in fermionic tensor networks or in PEPS-like descriptions of modulated symmetry phases beyond one dimension.

-\textit{Acknowledgements --} We thank Biao Lian for enlightening discussions on exponential symmetries.
-We are especially grateful to Sal Pace for discussions on the algebraic structure of modulated symmetries and for drawing our attention to prior work on the classification of modulated SPT phases.
+\newsec{Acknowledgements} We thank Biao Lian for enlightening discussions on exponential symmetries.
+We also thank Sal Pace for discussions on the structure of modulated symmetries and for drawing our attention to prior work on the classification of modulated SPT phases.
 AA, SS, and ZB acknowledge support from NSF CAREER Grant No.~DMR-2339319.
-LHL and ZB also acknowledge partial support from a Quantum SuperSEED grant from the Institute for Computational and Data Sciences at The Pennsylvania State University.
+LHL and ZB also acknowledge partial support from a Quantum SuperSEED grant (ICDS\_QS25\_029093) from the Institute for Computational and Data Sciences at the Pennsylvania State University.

 \textit{Note added:} During the preparation of this manuscript, we became aware of an upcoming related work~\cite{lam-ning-2026}, which may have overlap with some of our results.